hoppinjohnz/functional-react-spa-starter/README.md

 ## react-router

 `react-router` is used to handle client side routing.
-It provides a convenient interface to match URL paths to route comoonents. `react-router-redux` is included to bind the router state to redux by placing a `routerReducer` on the root reducer so that any redux connected component has scope to the current route and history. `react-router-redux` also includes a `push` function that navigates to a path by dispatching a redux action.
+It provides a convenient interface to match URL paths to route components. `react-router-redux` is included to bind the router state to redux by placing a `routerReducer` on the root reducer so that any redux connected component has scope to the current route and history. `react-router-redux` also includes a `push` function that navigates to a path by dispatching a redux action.

 ## route based code splitting with webpack based on dynamic imports